About Southeast Asia

 , and northwest of Australia

 .
-The region is located between the Indian Ocean and the Bay of Bengal in the west, the Philippine Sea, the South China Sea
+The region is bounded by the Bay of Bengal in the west, the Indian Ocean in the south, the South China Sea

-The area consists of two distinctive geographic regions, the northern portion is known as Mainland Southeast Asia
+The area consists of two separate geographic regions.
+The northern portion is known as Mainland Southeast Asia

-, or Indochina, situated mainly on the Indochinese peninsula; it comprises the countries of Myanmar
+, or Indochina, situated on the Indochinese peninsula; it comprises the countries of Myanmar

 , West Malaysia